 Yes, the kids may be on the big summer holiday, but it doesn’t mean it’s a more expensive time than any other season.
 As well as summer money saving tips, we bring you some ideas on how to have an amazing time by saving money on brilliant days out!

 Saving can be fun

-Here’s a clever trick we hold as a firm favourite here at Piggy Bank.
+Here’s a clever trick we hold as a firm favourite here at My Financial Broker.
 The £1 Saving Challenge is perfect to start in the summer and continue for six months until Christmas time.
 It involves saving £1 in week 1, £2 in week 2, £3 in week 3 and so on.
 So if you start on the 1st June with the aim of finishing on 1st December you would have saved £364.50 – which is an amazing contribution towards Christmas presents and the Christmas dinner!
 If you’re worried about saving a larger amount nearer to the festive season then all you have to do is switch it around so you’re paying £26 on week 1, £25 on week 2 and so on.
-Concerned you’re going to open that piggy bank too soon?
+Concerned you’re going to open that My Financial Broker too soon?
 Just get yourself one of those smashable jars where you have to break it to get into it.

 Visit your local library

 Whether you have children or not, the local library can provide plenty of entertaining fodder for lazy sunny days your garden or local park.
 No matter if you’re into the classic, the latest thriller or acclaimed bestseller, you’ll find it at the library for free.
 Sunbathing just got a whole lot better with free books.
 If you do have children then it’s worth checking out the local summer holiday workshops and events held by your local library.
 This could include crafting sessions and storytelling by local authors.
 All of this is free and keeps kids occupied for hours on end.
 Find your local library here.